So…what are “THE BEST MCAT BOOKS?” Read on…

 Summary: Berkeley provides very in-depth information in their books, but not the kind of information you’ll need for the MCAT.
 They do, however, offer excellent and copious practice questions.

 Recommendation: Do not use these MCAT books for material review.
 However, if you’re looking for practice questions, you couldn’t do much better than this (other than AAMC material).
 I would buy another book set, based on your strengths and weaknesses, then supplement it with the Berkeley books.
-A good idea might be to buy a Berkeley book that corresponds to a section you’ve been struggling with, and using it to practice passage-based questions.
+A good idea might be to buy a Berkeley book that corresponds to a section you’ve been struggling with, and use it to practice passage-based questions.
 If that works well for you then you can buy more books covering different test sections.

 The 2015 Berkeley Review Book Set is sometimes available on Amazon.
 But you’ll need to act fast as they sell out quickly.
 If you can’t find them here, you can go directly to the BR website to order books and FL tests.